Oberoi Consulting can support you with the provision of Healthcare Technology aiding diagnosis or in the management of patient care.

 AF Case Finding

 Oberoi Consulting have been supporting Westcliffe Medical Practice Group to improve the early identification and management of patients with Atrial Fibrillation (AF).

-Without case finding there is concern that many patients with AF will remain undetected, possibly until they suffer a preventable stroke.
+Without pro-active case finding there is a concern that many patients, with AF, will remain undetected and untreated, until they suffer a preventable stroke.

 - Measure the approach to support early detection of AF in the over 65 age group in real world primary care settings

 - Monitor whether a prompt-based system supports increased and effective detection of AF and subsequent AF-stroke management